Filomeno Mata

-Filomeno Mata is a town and municipality in Veracruz, Mexico.
-It is located in central zone of the state, about 298 km from state capital Xalapa.
+Filomeno Mata is a town and municipality in the Mexican state of Veracruz.
+It is located in central zone of the state, about 298 km from Xalapa, the state capital.
 It has a surface of 62.51 km2.
 It is located at 20°12′N 97°42′W.

+Geography

 The municipality of Filomeno Mata is delimited to the north by Coahuitlan, to the north-east by Mecatlán, to the south and to the west by Puebla State.